-Man discovered under maid’s bed at midnight
+Man discovered under maid’s bed!

 A 78-year-old female employer of a maid from Myanmar, got the shock of her life when she discovered a man hiding under her maid’s bed.